fangxu622/Sewer-Pipeline-Defect-Identification/Readme.md

 ## Overview
-This is an implementation of  the paper :**The paper from Shenzhen University,it will be public when accepted**
+This is an implementation of  the paper :**Sewer Pipeline Fault Identification Using Anomaly Detection Algorithms on Video Sequences**

 ## Required packages:
 + python 3+